windbirds/policies/terms.md

 Any medical problems and/or related dietary restrictions must be informed to us on the reservation or prior to your tour.
 It is extremely important to our staff to have this knowledge in the case of any arising problems.

 Our prices include a personal accident and civil liability insurance, provided by a legally registered insurer in "Autoridade de Supervis&atilde;o de Seguros e Fundos de Pens&otilde;es", with the following coverage:
- - Civil liability at sea: 200 000 EUR‚¬
+ - Civil liability at sea: 200 000 €
- - Civil liability in land: 50 000 EUR‚¬
+ - Civil liability in land: 50 000 €
- - Death or permanent disability in land: 35 000 EUR‚¬
+ - Death or permanent disability in land: 35 000 €
- - Death or permanent disability at sea: 20 000 EUR‚¬
+ - Death or permanent disability at sea: 20 000 €
- - Hospitality expenses and repatriation: 3 500 EUR‚¬
+ - Hospitality expenses and repatriation: 3 500 €

 If you desire higher coverages or different, you should contract a travel insurance.